egbakou/ExportDataToExcel/README.md

                         // Insert the header row to the Sheet Data sheetData.AppendChild(row);

-                        // Inserting each product
+                        // Add each product
-                        foreach (var d in Developpers)
+                        foreach (var d in Developers)
                         {
                             row = new Row();
                             row.Append(